 Turbine towers are becoming taller to capture more energy, since winds generally increase as altitudes increase.
 The change in wind speed with altitude is called wind shear.
 At higher heights above the ground, wind can flow more freely, with less friction from obstacles on the earth’s surface such as trees and other vegetation, buildings, and mountains.
 Most wind turbine towers taller than 100 meters tend to be concentrated in the Midwest and Northeast, two regions with higher-than-average wind shear.

 A turbine’s rotor diameter, or the width of the circle swept by the rotating blades (the dotted circles in the second illustration), has also grown over the years.
 Back in 2010, no turbines in the United States employed rotors that were 115 meters (380 feet) in diameter or larger.
-In 2020, 91% of newly installed turbines featured such rotors.
-The average rotor diameter in 2020 was about 125 meters (410 feet)—longer than a football field.
+The average rotor diameter in 2021 was 127.5 meters (418 feet)—longer than a football field.

 In addition to getting taller and bigger, wind turbines have also increased in maximum power rating, or capacity, since the early 2000s.
-The average capacity of newly installed U.S. wind turbines in 2020 was 2.75 megawatts (MW), up 8% since 2019 and 284% since 1998–1999.
-In 2020, there was a sharp increase for turbines installed in the 2.75–3.5 MW range.
-More wind energy per turbine means that fewer turbines are needed to generate a desired capacity across a wind plant—ultimately leading to lower costs.
+The average capacity of newly installed U.S. wind turbines in 2021 was 3.0 megawatts (MW), up 9% since 2020 and 319% since 1998–1999.
+In 2021, there was an increase for turbines installed in the 2.75–3.5 MW range, while the proportion of turbines at 3.5 MW or larger also increased.
+Higher capacity turbines mean that fewer turbines are needed to generate the same amount of energy across a wind plant—ultimately leading to lower costs.

 Transportation and Installation Challenges

 If bigger is better, why aren’t even larger turbines used currently?
 Although turbine heights and rotor diameters are increasing, there are a few limitations.
 Transporting and installing large turbine blades for land-based wind is not easy, since they cannot be folded or bent once constructed.
 This limits the routes trucks can take and the radius of their turns.
-Turbine tower diameters are also difficult to manage, since they may not fit under bridges or highway overpasses.
+Turbine tower diameters are also difficult to transport, since they may not fit under bridges or highway overpasses.
 DOE is addressing these challenges through its research projects.
 For instance, DOE is designing turbines with more slender and flexible blades that can navigate through curves in roads and rail lines that conventional blades cannot.
 DOE is also supporting efforts to develop tall turbine towers that can be produced on site, thus eliminating tower transportation issues.
+Two companies pioneering these efforts are Keystone Power Systems, which uses spiral-welding in order to minimize the need for costly steel, and GE Renewables, which is experimenting with 3D printing to create customizable tower bases.

 - Explore more wind facts in our Top 10 Things You Didn’t Know About Offshore Wind Energy and Top 10 Things You Didn’t Know About Wind Power.